Do Go On - 314 - The Oak Island Mystery

 That's the only thing that ruled me out.

-I definitely have fucked.
+I definitely have firked.

 You probably wouldn't understand that.

-And I thought, you know, talking about people who tweet me later
+And I thought, you know, talking about people who tweet me later.

 I know Scotia is Scotland.